mrtztg/azure-104-notes/README.md

   - ASG → **Overview → Add** → select NICs, or
   - VM → **Networking → Network settings** → configure ASG on NIC

+### Azure Firewall

+- **To allow traffic to certain FQDNs**: Create Application Collection rules
+- Managed network security service with application and network-level filtering

+### Web Application Firewall (WAF)

+- Provides centralized protection of web applications from common exploits and vulnerabilities
+- Protects against SQL injection, cross-site scripting, and other common attacks
+- Available on Azure Application Gateway and Azure Front Door

 ### VNet Peering

 - By default, resources in different VNets **cannot communicate** with each other